 ECT is used when symptoms of depression are severe, medicine is not working and the risks of symptoms (e.g. thoughts of self-harm) are very high.
+It is safe during pregnancy when carried out by a specialist perinatal psychiatrist.
+The mother and unborn baby are closely monitored.

-Advice for women experiencing postnatal depression
+Advice for women experiencing depression during pregnancy